cnaseeb/DataSceince/README.md

 # DataScience
-Help data science enthusiasts to start their journey and guide them along the way.
+Help Data Science enthusiasts to start their journey and guide them along the way.